Dates from this section apply to the 2016 race. Updated information is forthcoming.

-Click on each row for more detail
+Click on each row for more detail; Download a .pdf version.

 Each sailor in the race must have a Sailor Classification (1 for amateur sailors or 3 for professionals).
 Most divisions limit the number of 3’s in the crew.
 Classifications are valid for two years or earlier depending on his or her professional circumstances.
 For more about the Sailor Classification Code and instructions for applying for a Classification, go to http://members.sailing.org/classification/.

 There are a variety of special trophies for which you may wish to compete.
 These include regional and team trophies, the family trophy, combined Newport-Bermuda and either Annapolis-Newport, Marion-Bermuda or Marblehead-Halifax race awards.
-The Onion Patch series include results from the New York Yacht Club’s Annual Regatta, the Newport Bermuda Race® and the Royal Bermuda Yacht Club’s Anniversary Regatta.
+The Onion Patch series include results from the New York Yacht Club’s Annual Regatta, the Newport Bermuda Race and the Royal Bermuda Yacht Club’s Anniversary Regatta.

-Check in at Race HQ at NYYC’s Harbour Court Sailing Center – hours are 1200-1600, Sunday, June 15; 0900-1700 Monday and Tuesday June 16 & 17; and 0900-1600 Wednesday, June 18, 2014.
-The Captain’s Meeting will be at the Jane Pickens Theater at 1700 on Thursday, June 19, 2014.
+Register at Race Headquarters at NYYC’s Harbour Court Sailing Center – hours are 1200-1600, Sunday, June 12; 0900-1700 Monday and Tuesday June 13 & 14; and 0900-1600 Wednesday, June 15, 2014.
+The Captains’ Meeting will be at the Jane Pickens Theater at 1700 on Thursday, June 16, 2016.

-First gun is scheduled at 1250.
+First gun is scheduled at 1450.
 We’ll see you there.